dannyhope/uxbrighton/_site/Readme.md

 **IMPORTANT**: Any changes you commit will be immediately visible on the site.
 Please preview your changes first.

 # Tasks

+## Make a new volunteer
+## Make an event as past
+## Add event meta data such as title, date, venue, start time and Lanyrd page
+## Add the ticket widget

 ## Edit a conference page

 Conference pages appear at 2 URLs so the content is technically stored in a template, all templates are in _layouts, that’s where you’ll find what you need